dwrobel/flatcam/README.md

 =================================================

+20.05.2019

+- more PEP8 changes in Gerber editor

 19.05.2019

 - fixed the Circle Steps parameter for both Gerber and Geometry objects not being applied and instead the app internal defaults were used.